 Even if you don’t have assets, you do have an estate.
 Estate Planning is a way for you to protect your family and loved ones.
-Proper Estate Planning gives you the ability to leave your loved ones the items you wish them to receive after you are gone, in the way you want them provided, at the time you want them given.
+Proper estate planning gives you the ability to leave your loved ones the items you wish them to receive after you are gone, in the way you want them provided, at the time you want them given.

 What is the point of estate planning?

-A large part of Estate Planning is the ability to save every single tax dollar, legal fee, and court fee possible.
-Estate Planning also helps to keep you in control of your affairs before death.
+A large part of estate planning is the ability to save every single tax dollar, legal fee, and court fee possible.
+Estate planning also helps to keep you in control of your affairs before death.

 If I’m in perfect health why should I plan for the possibility of disability?

 Effective estate planning always involves plans for the unexpected, especially regarding disability.
-It allows you to plan for your incapacity and direct the distribution of your property if in the event you do become disabled, incapacitated or injured.
+It allows you to plan for your incapacity and direct the distribution of your property in the event you do become disabled, incapacitated or injured.

 Do I need to see an estate planning lawyer?

 Yes, if you want to ensure that your family will be taken care of after you are gone, and do not want to take any chances or make any costly mistakes.
-Unfortunately, many people never realise their estates are not in order, and their family’s find out the hard way.
+Unfortunately, many people never realise their estates are not in order, and their family find out the hard way.
 The biggest problem is that some people just fail to plan their estate correctly.